 A course designed to familiarize the student with the historic Baptist position.
 The stress is upon English and American Baptists.
 Trends among contemporary Baptists are traced.
-Two hours per of Hamilton Square Baptist Church San Francisco, California
+Two hours.

 605. AMERICAN CHRISTIANITY

 A survey of the American religious scene from the Colonial Period to date with emphasis upon the European origins.
 American denominations, American revivalism and the modern ecumenical movement are considered.
 Two hours.